Joe Lewis (martial artist): Fighting style

 Joe Lewis' main characteristic as a fighter was his strength, which came from weight lifting and collegiate wrestling in his youth.
 He was considered an intimidating presence in the karate tournament scene due to having both strength and speed.
 In later years, Joe would be able to replicate some of Bruce Lee's legendary speed feats, such as asking a volunteer to block his punches, which would prove too fast to be blocked.
 As a karate point fighter, Lewis was famous for his lead side kick, particularly his left.
 At one point, his response to on-lookers who asked why he only used that technique was "Why not?
 They can't block it."
 He also developed a fast back fist punch; if it failed, he would grab his opponent's dogi and use the reverse punch instead.

 After cross-training in boxing with Sugar Ray Robinson and Joe Orbillio and then training Jeet Kune Do with Bruce Lee, Lewis gained a unique view on how to handle distance and closing the gap.
 Due to his Shōrin-ryū style, Lewis often adopted a bladed, or sideways, stance with his lead arm held low and his rear arm held higher like crab style boxers.
 Lewis stated that Bruce Lee had learned this stance from him and incorporated it into his movies.
 His preferred techniques as a full contact karate and kickboxing fighter focused on using the lead side as much as possible, using the lead leg roundhouse kick, the jab, and the lead leg side kick.
 He also used a rear reverse punch, lunge punch and hook.
 Lewis primarily focused on speedy initial moves instead of combinations.
 Though he did use some combinations such as a double right hook punch which he learned from Bruce Lee.

 He also claimed that it was typical of his style to use low kicks as early as his first kickboxing bout against Greg Baines, and once referred to them as his "main weapon".
 Thanks to his background as a wrestler and studying of several types of fighting, such as Shōrin-ryū Karate, Okinawan Kenpo, Judo, Jeet Kune Do, Boxing and Tai Chi, Lewis was a well-rounded fighter.

 As a teacher, Lewis was devoted to instructing martial artists in the Five Angles of Attack and other principles, which he learned from Bruce Lee and then modified through his full contact experience.

 Movie roles

 Hong Kong cinema historian Bey Logan says Lewis was the original pick of Bruce Lee to play Colt in the 1972 martial-arts action film Way of the Dragon, but as a result of either Lee and Lewis having a falling out or Lewis having a scheduling conflict, Chuck Norris was chosen instead.

-Joe Lewis co-stars alongside Robin Shou in the 1989 B-movie Bloodfight 2: The Deathcage (戰龍), as Mr. Kent.
+Joe Lewis co-stars alongside Robin Shou as Mister Kent in the B-movie Bloodfight 2: The Deathcage, a 1989 sequel to Bloodfight: Final Fight that was released on the same year.